infominer33/infominer33.github.io/_posts/2019-06-26-how-i-use-minimal-mistakes.md

 The `teaser` image is used in the blog feed, and for related posts.
 `image` is for the header image. `og_image` may be optionally used, if you want a different social media image than your header image.

-The only way to have a uniform capitalization guide I could live with is to capitalize all tags, and capitalize the first letter of each category.
+The only way to have a uniform capitalization guide I could live with is to capitalize all tags, and capitalize categories as would be officially recognized, or simply first letter capital.

 ```
 tags: